A.B., University of Michigan, 1971

 Ordained in the United Presbyterian Church in the U.S.A. in 1974, and now a teaching elder in the Presbyterian Church (U.S.A.), Dr. Weis served pastorates in New Jersey and California, and has been parish associate for congregations in New Jersey and Minnesota.
 Throughout his subsequent career in theological education, Dr. Weis has been active in regional manifestations of the church, and has been in demand as a teacher and preacher.
 While in graduate school he also served as the director of the Ancient Biblical Manuscript Center in Claremont, CA.

-Prior to coming to Lexington Theological Seminary, Dr. Weis served on the faculties of New Brunswick Theological Seminary in New Brunswick, NJ (1987-1998) and the United Theological Seminary of the Twin Cities in New Brighton, NJ (1998-2011).
+Prior to coming to Lexington Theological Seminary, Dr. Weis served on the faculties of New Brunswick Theological Seminary in New Brunswick, NJ (1987-1998) and the United Theological Seminary of the Twin Cities in New Brighton, MN (1998-2011).
 At New Brunswick Seminary he taught the introductory course in Old Testament, Hebrew, Hebrew exegesis, and a variety of topical courses including courses on the Prophets, Jeremiah, Feminist/Womanist Interpretation, and the city and the Hebrew Bible.
 At United he taught similar courses as well as the basic course introducing students to theological reflection.

 During four of his eleven years at New Brunswick Seminary, Dr. Weis led the school for four years as Dean of the Seminary.
 He was instrumental in adapting the seminary’s programs to meet the needs of Korean and Korean-American students and churches in the New York-New Jersey area.